 Improving your cycling skills can increase your confidence, enable you to commute, equip you to ride further or even tackle new terrains or ride competitively.

-In addition to teaching you to cycle, Glasgow’s cycling organisations offer group and led rides, an informal opportunity to pick up skills from ride leaders and fellow cyclists, plus formal skills development courses, including riding off road and commuting to work, such as Bike for Good’s Curious Commuter.
+In addition to teaching you to cycle, Glasgow’s cycling organisations offer group and led rides, an informal opportunity to pick up skills from ride leaders and fellow cyclists, plus formal skills development courses, including riding off-road and commuting to work, such as Bike for Good’s Road Skills lessons.

-You’d be forgiven for thinking the city doesn’t offer many opportunities for mountain biking.
-For Glasgow this isn’t the case.
-You can try out and practice your off road skills at Pollok Park’s skills trails.
-And if you head further south, those wanting a taste of the trails ridden by mountain bike competitors in the 2014 Commonwealth Games, you can ride Cathkin Braes Country Park’s three skills circuits offering a mix of terrains and features.
+There are more opportunities for mountain biking in Glasgow than you may think.
+You can try out and practice your off-road skills at Pollok Park’s skills trails.
+If you head further south, you can experience one of the trails ridden by mountain bike competitors in the 2014 Commonwealth Games at Cathkin Braes Country Park’s three skills circuits, offering a mix of terrains and features.

-Glasgow has world class sports facilities for cycling in the form of the Sir Chris Hoy Velodrome in the east end.
-Whilst you might think it is reserved for lycra clad elite athletes, the track is open to anyone to have a go and enjoy track riding.
-Scottish Cycling, the governing body for cycle sport in Scotland, offer more information about track cycling and other competitive riding.
+Glasgow has world-class sports facilities for cycling in the form of the Sir Chris Hoy Velodrome in the east end.
+The track is open to anyone to have a go and enjoy track riding (no lycra required!)
+Scottish Cycling, the governing body for cycle sport in Scotland, offer more information about track cycling and other competitive forms of riding.